subraatakumar/React-Native-Interview-Questions/answers/responsive_design.md

 **4. Leverage External Libraries**

-Several libraries can simplify responsive design in React Native:
+Several libraries can simplify responsive design in React Native:

 - **`react-native-responsive-screen`**: Offers utility functions like `widthPercentageToDP` and `heightPercentageToDP` to define dimensions as percentages of screen size.